Robust MAE-Driven NAS: From Mask Reconstruction to Architecture Innovation: Method

-Our approach, MAE-NAS, is grounded in a crucial observation: supervised neural architecture search often yields final models that overfit the training data.
-In other words, regardless of how we optimize $\alpha$ and $w$ in Equation \ref{darts_equation}, these models consistently achieve near-zero training errors.
-However, the ultimate goal of the search process is to identify architectures that exhibit strong generalization performance on the validation set.
-This presents an inherent contradiction in supervised learning.
-With this perspective in mind, we propose leveraging the widely-used SimMIM~\cite{xie2022simmim} as a proxy task for NAS.
-The goal is to discover models with enhanced generalization capabilities in the unsupervised paradigm.
-Building upon DARTS, the new optimization objective is formulated as follows:
+Our proposal, MAE-NAS, stems from a critical observation: supervised neural architecture search may overfit the training data.
+Despite optimizing both $\alpha$ and $w$ in Equation \ref{darts_equation}, these models tend to achieve near-zero errors on training sets, yet the real aim is to find architectures that generalize well on the validation set.
+This illustrates an inherent contradiction in supervised learning.
+To address this, we leverage SimMIM~\cite{xie2022simmim} as a proxy task for NAS, aiming to discover models with superior generalization in an unsupervised context.
+Extending DARTS, the new optimization goal is:

-where $M$ denotes the set of masked pixels, and $\mathcal{L}_{val}^{M}$ and $\mathcal{L}_{train}^{M}$ represent the image reconstruction loss defined in SimMIM.
-As shown in Figure \ref{fig:mae-nas}, our method comprises an encoder that transforms the observed signal into a latent representation, as well as a decoder that reconstructs the original signal.
-Specifically, the DARTS supernet serves as the backbone of the encoder.
-In this way, the masked autoencoder becomes robust NAS learners, seeking to learn promising encoder architectures from the DARTS search space, resulting in minimal image reconstruction loss.
-Note applying MAE on convolution networks is non-trivial, we generally follow SparK~\cite{tian2023designing} for this purpose and give the details in ~\ref{app:mae-conv}.
+here $M$ is the set of masked pixels, while $\mathcal{L}_{val}^{M}$ and $\mathcal{L}_{train}^{M}$ are image reconstruction losses akin to SimMIM.
+The SSL-style objective functions as the exclusive loss function, incurring no extra training costs.
+Illustrated in Figure \ref{fig:mae-nas}, the method includes an encoder that converts the input into latent representation, alongside a decoder to reconstruct the original input.
+Utilizing the supernet of DARTS as the encoder backbone, the masked autoencoder evolves into a robust NAS learner, discovering promising architectures from the DARTS search space with minimal image reconstruction loss.
+Implementing MAE on convolution networks poses challenges; thus, we generally follow SparK~\cite{tian2023designing} for this purpose.